Bharat9848/notes/streaming.md

 ## Rough

-Here are some excellent resources for understanding watermarks and windowing concepts in streaming systems:

 **Articles & Blog Posts:**
-- "The Dataflow Model" paper by Google - The foundational paper that introduced many modern streaming concepts including watermarks
 - Confluent's "Stream Processing with Apache Kafka" series - Clear explanations of windowing concepts with practical examples
 - Flink's official documentation on "Windowing" and "Event Time" - Comprehensive coverage with great diagrams
 - Databricks' "A Deep Dive into Structured Streaming" - Excellent for understanding windowing in Spark Streaming

-**Books:**
-- "Streaming Systems" by Tyler Akidau, Slava Chernyak, and Reuven Lax - The definitive resource for understanding streaming fundamentals
-- "Kafka Streams in Action" by Bill Bejeck - Great practical examples of windowing concepts
-- "Streaming Data" by Andrew Psaltis - Good coverage of streaming concepts across different systems

 **Videos & Courses:**
 - "Fundamentals of Stream Processing with Apache Beam" on YouTube by Tyler Akidau